bahmanjafari713/I2CS-Loss-Function/README.md

 # I2CS-Loss-Function

-I will share I2CS loss function for students

-I2CS loss function implemented by tensorflow 2 and keras library.
+I implement the I2CS loss function by tensorflow and keras library.

-easy to learn and run for basic learner.
+> It's easy to run and use for basic learner.